-An ideal apology contains two elements: owning the fact that you offended someone, and a pledge to regain the trust of that person.
-In owning the offense, you're able to open the dialogue with the other person and confirm your responsibility.
-With a promise to do better, you're also holding yourself accountable for your future behavior.
+A good apology contains two elements: owning the fact that you offended someone, and a pledge to do what is necessary to regain trust.
+In owning the offense, you're able to open the dialogue with the other person and confirm your responsibility, admit your shortcoming in that situation and prove that you're not oblivious to the damage done.
+That and a promise to do better, to yourself accountable for your future behavior, and for the relationship.

 WHEN IT IS NOT AN APOLOGY Sometimes in an effort to save face, it can be tempting or convenient to send an apology without actually apologizing.
 Often this shows up in rationalizations such as: • I'm sorry if you misunderstood me • What you saw was not what happened • I did it for us (without consulting one of us) • Looks like I may have caused...